othisdede/Projects/README.md

 # Projects

 ## We are What we eat
-Its about a project that tries to insure a healthy data relationship between food providers and Launch and required technologies will shapen up when project is finished
+Its about a project that tries to insure a healthy data relationship between food providers and customers

+Launch and required technologies will shapen up when project is finished

 ## Project Status